Water: Nature's best & why it's critical to life

 Water is the second most critical principle of health, behind AIR.

-We all know water is essential to our survival, but in today's world so many people don't drink anywhere enough water and wonder why they have health problems.
+We all know water is essential to our survival, but in today's world so many people don't drink anywhere near enough water and wonder why they have health problems.

 For over 6,000 years, the old medical adage has been to drink at least 8 glasses of water per day...about 2 litres, which basically equals the weight of the brain.